 Some of you may expect your host brother or sister to be a close friend and yet sometimes does not happen.
 Host brothers and sisters may be much younger or older than you are.
 Be prepared to make your own friends (e.g. schoolmates) and pursue your own interests without necessarily sharing your every thought with your host siblings.
-Sometimes it is usual to find that host siblings are jealous of you because of attention that you are taking away from them.
-When this happens it may help if you include host siblings as much as possible in your activities and let them know host siblings are important to you.
+Sometimes it is usual to find that host siblings would become uneasy because you have shares a lot of attention from the parents.
+When this happens it may help if you would include host siblings as much as possible in your activities and let them know host siblings are important to you.
 You will both have to make effort and compromise to live together but neither of you should feel forced to be something that you are not.